ikke-t/certbot-ocp/README.md

 # How does it work?

-I created an container that runs NGINX and certbot.
+I created an container that runs apache and certbot.
 When the container starts it scans all the routes in OpenShift project.
 Those routes that have been labeled with ```letsencrypt-me=true``` will be listed.